KatzInHatz/ng-eocities/README.md

 Tired of the razer sharp images of the modern web?
 Pixelate down that fidelity to your heart's content!

 ###figlet
-Add some pizzazz to your text by figlifying it up
+Add some pizzazz to your text by figlifying it up.
+This is a port of [scottgonzalez's figlet-js](https://github.com/scottgonzalez/figlet-js).

 ###marquee
 Don't let deprecation slow you down, get those marquee's out of your legacy code and into mobile website.